 ‘Building the foundations for innovation’

-The Sexual Health and Blood-Borne Virus Applied Research and Evaluation Network (SiREN) is proud to host a symposium bringing together practitioners, researchers and policy makers with an interest in evidence-based practice in preventing and reducing the impacts of sexually transmissible infections (STIs) and blood-borne viruses (BBVs).
+SiREN hosted a symposium designed to bring together April 7, 2014 that bringing together practitioners, researchers and policy makers with an interest in evidence-based practice in preventing and reducing the impacts of sexually transmissible infections (STIs) and blood-borne viruses (BBVs).
 The Symposium will take place at the Technology Park Bentley Conference and Function Centre in Perth.

 Our exciting symposium program aims to: